 Some individuals have specific compulsive sexual behaviour that is non-consensual (paraphilia) which significantly interferes with daily life and impacts on others and relationships.
-Paraphilias are different than sexual fetishes or kinks in that they involve non-consent and often have very high levels of obsession, rigidity of sexual repertoire, compulsivity of sexually acting out, and negative impact on life domains.
-Treating paraphilias involves reducing compulsivity, obsessionality, and rigidity of sexual behaviour thus moving the sexual behaviour out of the problematic range and back into the realm of healthily sexual expression possible within a consensual Kink positive relationship.
+Paraphilias are different than sexual fetishes or kinks in that they involve non-consent and often have very high levels of obsession, rigidity of sexual repertoire, compulsivity of sexually acting out, and negative impact on others and on general life domains.
+Treating paraphilias involves ceasing illegal behaviour, and reducing compulsivity, obsessionality, and rigidity of sexual behaviour.
+Some people may need to take an abstinence approach to sexual behaviour, whilst other maybe able to move their sexual behaviour out of the illegal and problematic range and back into the realm of healthily sexual expression possible within a consensual Kink positive relationship.

 Treatment is individualised.
 Initial treatment focuses on behavioural approach to stop illegal, problematic, or compulsive behaviour, with a strong focus on relapse prevention.